þingvellir National Park

 Golden Circle Tours

-Note: not all bus tours to Thingvellir include Öxararfoss.
-These tours and activities include Thingvellir, Geysir and Gullfoss waterfall.
+Note: Not all bus tours to Thingvellir include Öxararfoss.
+Some might allow you enough time to hike to the waterfall.
+These tours and activities include Thingvellir, Geysir, and Gullfoss waterfalls.
 The private tours will definitely include Oxararfoss and more.
-Booking is made through Viator and a small commission supports this website.
+Booking is made through Viator, and a small commission supports this website.

 Private Tours